openzomboid/permanent-effects-drinks/README.md

 Don't worry: I will credit you properly.

 ## Warning
-Modification Permanent Effect Drinks is under development and is being tested on the server [Last Day](https://last-day.wargm.ru).
+Modification "Moonshine Elixirs" is under development and is being tested on the server [Last Day](https://last-day.wargm.ru).
 You can join our server or use the mod on your own server.
-If you think you have found a bug, write about it in the [bug reporting topic](https://steamcommunity.com/workshop/filedetails/discussion/*/*/) the Steam workshop or create issue in [github repository](https://github.com/openzomboid/permanent-effects-drinks).
+If you think you have found a bug, write about it in the [bug reporting topic](https://steamcommunity.com/workshop/filedetails/discussion/*/*/) the Steam workshop or create issue in [github repository](https://github.com/openzomboid/moonshine-elixirs).

-**Modification Permanent Effect Drinks is under development and can be updated frequently.**
+**Modification "Moonshine Elixirs" is under development and can be updated frequently.**

 ## TODO List
 * Add the ability for server administrators to create their own recipes.